samber/lo/README.md

 ### None

-Returns true if the prerdicate returns true for none of the elements in the collection or if the collection is empty.
+Returns true if the predicate returns true for none of the elements in the collection or if the collection is empty.

 ```go
 b := None[int]([]int{1, 2, 3, 4}, func(x int) bool {